-Delaney et al. (2014) reported results of a mark-recapture experiment examining the survival and movement patterns of acoustically tagged juvenile steelhead emigrating through the central Delta and south Delta.
-Their results indicated that most tagged steelhead remained in the mainstem San Joaquin River (77.6%).
-However, approximately one quarter (22.4%) of tagged steelhead entered Turner Cut.
-Route-specific survival probability for tagged steelhead using the Turner Cut route was 27.0%.
-The survival probability for tagged steelhead using the mainstem route was 56.7% (Delaney et al. 2014).
-Travel times for tagged steelhead also differed between these two routes, with steelhead using the mainstem route reaching Chipps Island significantly sooner than those that used the Turner Cut route.
-Travel time was not significantly affected by the limited Old and Middle River flow treatments examined in their study.
-While not significant, there was some evidence that fish movement toward each export facility could be influenced by the relative volume of water entering the export facility (Delaney et al. 2014).

 Research conducted during 2010 and 2011 showed that upriver movements of adult delta smelt are achieved through a form of selective tidal stream transport by using lateral movement to shallow edges of channels on ebb tides to maintain their position, with movement into the river channel on the flood tide (Bennett and Burau 2015).
 Turbidity gradients could be involved in the lateral positioning of delta smelt within the channels, but large-scale turbidity pulses through the system may not be necessary to trigger upriver migrations of delta smelt if they are already occupying sufficiently turbid water (Independent Review Panel 2011).

-Low DO levels have been measured in the San Joaquin River, in particular in the Deep Water Ship Channel from the Port of Stockton 7 miles downstream to Turner Cut (Lee and Jones-Lee 2003).
-These conditions are the result of increased residence time of water combined with high oxygen demand in the anthropogenically modified channel, which leads to DO depletion, particularly near the sediment-water interface (San Joaquin Tributaries Authority 2012).
-Despite these conditions, adult salmon and steelhead migration does not appear to be adversely affected (Pyper et al. 2006).
-However, during the 1960s, Hallock et al. (1970) found that adult radio-tagged Chinook salmon delayed their upstream migration whenever DO concentrations were less than 5 mg/L at Stockton.
-It has been shown that low DO conditions in the San Joaquin River can be ameliorated somewhat through installation of the Head of the Old River Barrier, which increases San Joaquin River flows (San Joaquin Tributaries Authority 2012).

 There are more than 2,200 diversions in the Delta (Herren and Kawasaki 2001).
 These irrigation diversion pipes are shore-based, typically small (30 to 60 centimeters pipe diameter), and operated via pumps or gravity flow, and most lack fish screens.
 These diversions increase total fish entrainment and losses and alter local fish movement patterns (Kimmerer and Nobriga 2008).
 Delta smelt have been found in samples of Delta irrigation diversions, as well as larger wetland management diversions downstream.
 However, Nobriga et al. (2004) found that the low and inconsistent entrainment of delta smelt measured in their study of typical irrigation diversions reflected offshore habitat use by delta smelt and relatively small hydrodynamic influence of the diversions.
 The overlap of juvenile salmonid occurrence in the Delta with irrigation diversions is limited and not thought to be of population-level consequence (Vogel 2011:94).

 Nonnative Invasive Species